top of page

 The Journal of Appalachian Studies.png

-A note from Special Editor, Wilburn Hayden, Jr.
+A Note from Special Editor, Wilburn Hayden, Jr.

 The Journal of Appalachian Studies Special Issue on Black Appalachia is the first academic periodical to present the Appalachian Black experiences within a single issue.
 It is a testimony to the three centuries in which Blacks have existed with Indigenous peoples, White people, and other peoples within this mountainous region.
 For the present-day residents and the vast number of folks with Appalachian heritage and roots who reside elsewhere, the collection seeks to draw attention to the reality that the Appalachian mountains is our geographical center, regardless of race.